BAU Institute Arts Residency Award,

 This new subsidy honors the legacy of 2015 BAU Institute Fellow Anne Chu, a multi-disciplinary artist who worked primarily in sculpture.
 The award is open to mid-career artists working in all disciplines and from all backgrounds who require financial assistance to attend the residency.

 The BAU Institute Travel Award for Diversity

 This new subsidy is open to mid-career artists of any discipline who self-identify as artists of color and who require financial assistance to attend the residency.

 Please upload your submission following instructions on this page.
 Find the application form at the end of these guidelines.

 - CV or resume in PDF.

-- Documentation of your work: You may submit either images, text-based files, video, or audio, depending on your discipline.
+- Work Samples: You may submit images, text-based files, video, or audio (depending on your discipline), of recent work.